What is payroll software?

 • Performance reviews: $3 PEPM.***

-• HR resources: $50/mo. + $5 PEPM (includes compliance alerts and access to HR experts).***
+• HR resources: $50/mo. + $5 PEPM (includes compliance alerts and access to HR experts and HR templates).***

 • Annually updated labor law posters: $8.99/mo. (onsite posters); $10/mo. for up to five employees, plus $1/mo. for each additional employee (ePoster service for remote employees).

-+Gusto waives the $35 monthly base fee for the first six months; this could change anytime, so please explore its website for the latest.
+*For new clients, Gusto waives the $35 monthly base fee for the first six months.
+This could change anytime, so please explore its website for the latest deals.

 **Annual $200 service charge covers HSAs, FSAs, dependent care FSAs, and commuter benefits.